Hernia

 1. Open Hernia Repair

-The surgeon makes an incision over the hernia site, pushes the protruding tissue back inside, and reinforces the weak area with a surgical mesh.
+The surgeon makes an incision over the site, pushes the protruding tissue back inside, and reinforces the weak area with a surgical mesh.

 While effective, recovery time is longer and pain is usually greater compared to laparoscopic surgery.